humayanalrosid/shortly/README.md

 ## Usage
 - Register and log in to Shortly using your credentials.
 - On the dashboard, paste the long URL you want to shorten.
-- Optionally, customize the short URL or set an expiration date.
 - Click the "Shorten" button to generate the short URL.
 - You can view and manage your shortened URLs in the dashboard.
 - Use the short URL to redirect to the original long URL.